AAA, AARP and Amazon Have Hidden Perks — 3 Ways to Find Them

 Adriana’s book-borrowing discovery worked out for both of us.
 She’s getting more out of her Amazon Prime membership, and I’m starting to use discounts to make up for the annual fee on my airline credit card.

 I’m definitely reading my mail with a more critical eye.

-Lisa Rowan is a writer, editor, and podcaster living in Washington, D.C.
-Her student ID finally expired this month, and she’s looking for ways to make up for her student discount at the movies.
+Lisa Rowan is a senior writer and producer at The Penny Hoarder.
+Her student ID recently expired, and she’s looking for ways to make up for her student discount at the movies.